-All exposed employees shall be tested immediately and once per week thereafter when three or more COVID-19 cases in an exposed workplace within a 14-day period If there are twenty or more COVID-19 cases in an exposed workplace within a 30-day period, then all exposed employees will be tested twice per week, or more frequently if recommended by the San Diego County Department of Health Testing of Students The District will make testing for all students available per county and state requirements.
-LMSV has a contract with Valencia Labs in place in the event that testing in addition to the testing provided through the County of San Diego is required.
-Identification and Reporting of Cases If a positive case of a staff member is reported to the district, HR makes the report to HHSA per county health guidelines.
-If a positive case of a student is reported to the district, the district nurse for that school makes a report to HHSA per county health guidelines.
-Communication Plans When a positive case is identified as having been on campus, either a staff member, student, or a visitor to campus, HR sends a notification to all staff members on that campus as soon as contact tracing has concluded, close contacts have been notified, and within one business day of the notification of the positive test result.
-That email is also sent to managers who supervise itinerant staff, and they immediately forward that notification to any staff member who may have been on campus during the noted time period.
-When the positive case is at a school site, the site principal sends a notification to all families of the positive case that evening via our NTI notification system.
+- Communication will occur when a positive case is identified as having been on campus, either a staff member, student, or a visitor to campus.
+In these instances, HR will send a notification to all staff members on that campus as soon as contact tracing has concluded, close contacts have been notified, and within one business day of the notification of the positive test result. - The email from HRI is also sent to managers who supervise itinerant staff, and they immediately forward that notification to any staff member who may have been on campus during the noted time period. - When the positive case is identified at a school site, the site principal sends a notification to all families of the positive case that evening via our NTI notification system.
 If there is an ESS program on campus, the same notification is sent to the ESS families at that location.